cap-js/docs/advanced/hybrid-testing.md

 }
 ```

 You can also overwrite credential values for multiple services with a single `cds bind` call.
-Use the service and optional key pair as defined in the `--to` option to define your custom credential values for that service:
+Use service instance and optional service key name pair as defined in the `--to` parameter to add the custom credential values for that service:

 ```sh
 cds bind --to bookshop-db,bookshop-xsuaa:xsuaa-key,redis-cache --credentials '{"bookshop-db":{"host":"localhost", "port":1234}, "bookshop-xsuaa:xsuaa-key":{"host": "localhost:5678"}}'